massoncheg/forgejo-docs/docs/admin/command-line.md

    forgejo manager logging remove - Remove a logger

 USAGE:
-   forgejo manager logging remove command [command options] [name] Name of logger to remove
+   forgejo manager logging remove [command options] [name] Name of logger to remove

 COMMANDS:
    help, h  Shows a list of commands or help for one command